Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: The problem with inertial term

 Before proving the existence result we will show that the system \eqref{kreso33}-\eqref{kreso55} can be put formally in the form of \eqref{abstractevolutionproblem} (with $\mathcal{A}$ generator of the contraction semigroup on appropriate Hilbert space $H$).
-Although from this we will not be able to conclude the existence of the mild solution for \eqref{kreso33}-\eqref{kreso55} it will give us some information on the system which we will use to prove energy type equality.
+Although from this we will not be able to conclude the existence of the mild solution for \eqref{kreso33}-\eqref{kreso55} (since the loads are not regular enough) it will give us some information on the system which we will use to prove energy-type equality.
 Also this will enable us to obtain the existence of the solution for each step of Galerkin approximation.